DIM Weight Calculation: How to Calculate Dimensional Weight Pricing

 At ShipBob, we price our fulfilment services as simply and straightforwardly as possible with no hidden fees or nasty surprises when your bill arrives, and we negotiate and compare rates among all major carriers.

 To learn more about how ShipBob charges for dimensional weight, please visit our Help Centre article here.

 “ShipBob supplies a range of standard box sizes, but because some of our products have such unusual dimensions, some of our shipments were being sent out with lots of empty space, leading to higher shipping costs.
 ShipBob provided us with an in-depth analysis based on our order history and helped us understand which custom box sizes we should stock ourselves at ShipBob warehouses to help reduce our costs.”

-Learn more about how partnering with a modern ecommerce fulfillment company can help you more strategically ship orders, and get tips for choosing a fulfillment partner.
+Learn more about how partnering with a modern ecommerce fulfilment company can help you more strategically ship orders, and get tips for choosing a fulfilment partner.
 Download “How to Choose a 3PL for Your Ecommerce Business.”

 Read some of the most frequently asked questions about sending packages using dimensional weight.

 1. When do the revised dimensional weight calculations become effective?

 In January 2017, FedEx and UPS changed their dimensional weight rules.
 FedEx changed dimensional weight divisor from 166 to 139 for domestic shipments.
 For packages that are over one cubic foot in size, UPS will also have a dimensional weight divisor of 139.
 If the package is less than one cubic foot, UPS will use 166 as the divisor.